Serbian Souvenirs: What To Buy In Serbia

 These pottery types are also often used to cook traditional foods, so if you’ve found a dish you love while over in Serbia, you can buy the pottery to go with it and try and make it when you get back; home!

-Licitar Heart Cookie
+3. Licitar Heart-Shaped Cookie

-This traditional Serbian candy is the ideal gift for anyone with a sweet tooth.
-A licitar heart is a cookie covered in icing in a red shade, and then extra decoration is added to it, depending upon the occasion.
-So, if you want to say ‘happy anniversary’ or ‘I missed you,’ you can!
+A licitar heart is a cookie covered in red icing, and depending on the occasion, extra decoration is added.
+So, if you want to say ‘Happy Anniversary’ or ‘I missed you,’ you can!
 Tell the person in the Serbian shop you’re browsing what you want to say, and you’ll have your own personalized licitar heart within a few minutes.

 If you’ve eaten out in Serbia, you will undoubtedly have seen rakija on the menu, and you might even have tried it.
 This rather potent alcoholic beverage is fantastic when it’s homemade and, therefore, even more powerful!